terasakisatoshi/sysimage_creator/README.md

 ## Step 2: Create sysimage

-- Ah... also make sure you can use `$ make` command on your terminal.
+- Ah... also make sure you can use `$ make` command in your terminal.
 - Just run `make`.
 It will make sysimage named `sys.{DLEXT}`, where `DLEXT` is `dylib, dll or so`.

 ```